SEMICeu/STR-AP/doc/best_practices/BestPractices.md

 * Monitor and log all access to the RESTful API to detect and respond to suspicious activities promptly.
 * Ensure compliance with relevant data protection regulations such as GDPR or CCPA when handling personal data.

-Integrating OAuth 2.0 with a RESTful API is a secure and effective way to manage the authorization of data transmissions between an STR platform and a Member States’ (as on a national level) .
-By using the Client Credentials Grant and adhering to security best practices, the STR platform can provide authorised access to its data while maintaining the confidentiality, integrity, and availability of the information exchanged.
+Integrating OAuth 2.0 with a RESTful API is a secure and effective way to manage the authorization of data transmissions between an STR platform and a CA. By using the Client Credentials Grant and adhering to security best practices, the STR platform can provide authorised access to its data while maintaining the confidentiality, integrity, and availability of the information exchanged.

 ### 3.3.3 Data Format